 Rear Door Screen (O) provides lots of bug-free ventilation.
 Zips open.
-It is necessary to remove the screen when you close the rear doors.
+Side door screen similar to the rear door’s screen.
 A rear screen can also be made to fit a specific area as shown upper right.

 Arctic Cab Window Panels now standard.
 This is the best way to insulate your cab windows and windshield to help keep the heat out in summer and inside in winter.
 The bubble foil is laminated and sewn to the fabric curtain.
 The panels “pop-in” to the side door windows and windshield.
 Roll up for storage.

 The Internal Mount Danhard A/C (0) is popular for owners that have a Sportsmobile with the Penthouse expandable Top, because a roof mount A/C cannot be used, or the owner does not want to add height to the van with the roof mount.

 When running A/C with pets in the van, we highly recommend the optional temperature paging system.

 Running Your Air Conditioner — When Parked or Driving

 Note: When estimating the running times it’s assumed your auxiliary batteries are fully charged and you have a 2000 watt inverter, now standard or the 2,800/3,000 Hybrid (o).
 There are variables • outside temperature, interior volume, parked in the shade, curtains closed, etc.

 When Parked – Engine Off to Run A/C